-The Director of Graduate and Continuing Studies determines which courses can be accepted for graduate credit.
-(The College's M.A.P. and M.S.P.A.S. programs do not accept any transfer courses.)
+The Registrar's Office determines which courses can be accepted for graduate credit.
+(The College's M.S.P.A.S. program does not accept any transfer courses.)
 To be accepted for graduate credit, a transfer course must:

 - 1. have been taken at a regionally-accredited institution which has state approval for graduate courses; - 2. be designated as a graduate course at that institution; - 3. be similar to a course taught at Marietta College; and - 4. have a grade of "B" or better - 5.
 Credit hours transferred in from an institution following a "quarter" or a "unit" program will be pro-rated to "semester" hours.
 Details can be obtained from the Records Office.